 Disassembling the mattress yourself can earn you a few bucks at the recycling center.
 If you’re not good with your hands or don’t have time, there are companies willing to repurpose the bed for you.

 So, before you chuck your old mattress in the dumpster, try repurposing the bed yourself or making a call to the local recyclers.

 For a small fee, organizations such as 1-800-Got-Junk will load up your bed, take it to their facilities, and pull it apart for scrap metal and other materials.
 Just schedule a mattress pickup.

 Some furniture stores will accept old mattresses as part of their recycling programs.
 All you have to do is drop off the bed at the store’s designated spot and leave the rest to them.

 While we highly encourage using recycling services, donating is another good option — especially if the bed is still in good shape.
 Many donation centers have stopped taking mattresses due to sanitary bed laws to stop the spread of bacterial infections, bed bugs, dust mites, and allergens.
 Check with your local donation center before dropping your mattress off.

-Good condition beds free of stains, bed bugs, dust mites, mold, and mildew are welcome at many local charities needing mattresses for people to sleep on.
+Good condition beds free of stains, bed bugs, dust mites, mold, and mildew are welcome at many local charities needing mattresses.
 Some local charities you may consider are: